UK house price latest 2025: what's happening to property values near you

 Land Registry has the most comprehensive data regarding housing stock, and it provides a handy regional breakdown of house prices across the UK.

-This data takes slightly longer to compile so isn't quite as up-to-date as that of the other property indices – its latest prices cover up to July 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.
+This data takes slightly longer to compile so isn't quite as up-to-date as the other property indices – its latest prices cover up to November 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.

-In the 12 months up to that point, prices increased in all but one region.
+In the 12 months up to that point, prices increased in every region except for London, where prices dipped 0.1%.

-The Northern Irish housing market proved the most buoyant by some distance, with prices rising a remarkable 6.4% despite all the market turbulence seen throughout 2023.
+The Northern Irish housing market has proved the most buoyant over that period, with prices rising a remarkable 6.2%, followed by the North East of England.

 See the table below for a full breakdown of prices by region.